roywasker/OOP_EX2/README.md

 Also, contains a "call" method that calculates the number of lines in those files using ThreadPool and return and result.<br><br>

 In addition, we wrote a test class in order to compare the times differences of the calculation in those three methods.<br><br><br>
-Attached is a picture of the calculation and times for each of the three methods :
+Attached below is a picture of the calculation and times for each of the three methods :

 <img src="EX2_1 tests.png" alt="EX2_1 tests.png" title="EX2_1 tests.png">